-This year also welcomes back our Vendors Village packed with local artisans, literary journals, and small presses, selling books and wears, as well as The Festival’s Ring of Daisies Open-Mic, which is often the hottest mic on Governor’s Island.
-And The Children’s Poetry Festival, heading into its third year, will give our youngest festival attendees a chance to encounter the magic that brought us all to poetry in the first place.
+This year also welcomes back our Vendors Village packed with local artisans, literary journals, and small presses, as well as The Festival’s Ring of Daisies Open-Mic, which is often the hottest mic on Governor’s Island.
+And The Children’s Poetry Festival, this year sponsored by Writopia Lab, will give our youngest festival attendees a chance to encounter the magic that brought us all to poetry in the first place.

 This year's festival planning is already going strong, and we will make announcements here over the next few weeks.
 So, donate today to stay up-to-date on the lineup and other featured activities!
-Thank you so much for supporting The Poetry Society of New York in its production of the fourth annual New York City Poetry Festival on Governors Island.
-Residents can take great pride and deep pleasure in this gathering—the largest, most participatory poetry festival in the world—which belongs to New York City.
-And visitors can experience a living, breathing poetry community for themselves.
-With your help the festival will flourish in 2014 and continue to grow in size, quality, and acclaim in the years to come.
+Thank you so much for supporting The Poetry Society of New York in its production of the 5th Annual New York City Poetry Festival on Governors Island.
+Contributors can take great pride and deep pleasure in this gathering—the largest, most participatory poetry festival in the world—which belongs to New York City.
+With your help the festival will flourish in 2015 and continue to grow in size, quality, and acclaim in the years to come.

 Risks and challenges